EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

-# Session 08 – Working with AI Coding Assistants (Local or Cloud)
+# Session 08 – AI Microservice & Coding Assistants (Local or Cloud)

 - **Date:** Monday, Dec 22, 2025
-- **Theme:** Pair program with AI safely—prompt with intent, validate outputs, and wire a typed agent (Pydantic AI) to the FastAPI backend.
+- **Theme:** Pair program with AI safely—prompt with intent, validate outputs, and wrap an external LLM (LM Studio/vLLM/Google AI Studio) behind a typed FastAPI microservice using Pydantic AI.
 Optional DSPy mini-lab shows declarative prompting.

 ## Session Story
 You now have FastAPI + Postgres with both Streamlit and React clients.
-Session 08 layers AI assistance on top: students practice spec/tests-first prompting, wrap the existing API behind a typed Pydantic AI tool, and call either a local model (LM Studio/vLLM) or Google AI Studio.
+Session 08 adds an AI microservice layer: students practice spec/tests-first prompting, wrap the existing API behind a typed Pydantic AI tool, and front an external LLM (LM Studio/vLLM/Google AI Studio) with a FastAPI route the main backend can call for reasoning tasks.
 The emphasis is on safety, telemetry, and keeping humans in charge.

 ## Learning Objectives
 - Apply spec-first and tests-first prompting patterns; review AI outputs critically.
-- Expose FastAPI functionality as a typed Pydantic AI tool with trace/log hooks.
+- Expose FastAPI functionality as a typed Pydantic AI tool with trace/log hooks and publish it as an HTTP endpoint the rest of the backend can consume.
-- Call local or hosted LLM endpoints (LM Studio/vLLM/Google AI Studio) via the same interface.
+- Call local or hosted LLM endpoints (LM Studio/vLLM/Google AI Studio) via the same interface while enforcing Pydantic contracts.
 - Evaluate agent responses with pytest; keep secrets and telemetry under control.
 - (Optional) Explore DSPy `Signature` + `Predict` to see declarative prompting.